 ORDERING AND DELIVERY OPTIONS

-All of our digital tutorials are currently delivered in a Microsoft Word (v97+) E-Book format.
+This tutorial is now available in a downloadable PDF, Mobi, ePub and Microsoft Word E-Book format.
 The entire E-Book and/or selected chapters can be printed on your local printer and/or viewed on your computer screen.
-The E-Books can be downloaded from our website immediately after purchase.
-We compress the files using a .zip format to help reduce the size of files for faster downloading.
+The E-Book can be downloaded from our website immediately after purchase .
+We compress all these files using a .zip format to help reduce the size for faster downloading.

 What others have been saying about our Beginning Java Tutorial: